PayamDiba/CIMLA/README.md

 **task:** *{(regression), required}*
 > The ML task (i.e. loss) to train in each group. `classification` is not yet supported.

 #### Tree (RF and XGBoost) specific parameters
 **max_depth:** *{list(integer), required}*
-> a list of integer(s) containing max depth of decision trees to be evaluated in cross-validation during training.
+> A list of integer(s) containing max depth of decision trees to be evaluated in cross-validation during training.

 **scoring:** *{(rmse , neg_mean_squared_error), required}*
 > scoring function to be used during cross-validation for hyper-parameter tuning.
 Use `rmse` for XGB regression and `neg_mean_squared_error` for RF regression.